Girls Who Drive.

 That’s because passing your driving exam is just one step.

-Why do some people continuously get better at driving, while others get worse?
+So how do some people continuously get better at driving, while others get worse?

 Why am I a bad driver?